 reward is sent to validators proportionally to the number of blocks they authored at the end of each era and divided proportionally to the nominators who staked behind that validator.

 The ideal staking rate for CCLC is 50%.
 If the staking rate outpaces or lags behind this target, validators earn fewer rewards and the proceeds go to CCLC's treasury, to be used for rewards and premiums.
-Our primary lesson learned from the year of ICO, and coin upgrades was the fact that there are too many scams on

 Transitioning from ICO to IEO: A Detailed Guide

-In addition to learning the differences between the pre-launch of a fully autonomized coin such as CCLC, our experience in the crypto space was highlighted as such:
+In addition to learning the differences between the pre-launch of a fully autonomized Token such as CCLC, our experience in the crypto space was highlighted as such:

-We learned through the launch of another token project (DONR) in 2022, that there were too many fraud projects found on the BSC chain; Therefore, the above CCLC smart layers have been fully converted to the ERC20 chain.

-The experience learned from (DONR), helped us not only time the market, it also helped us identify and analyze the landscape of various financially healthy crypto exchanges to select as our initial Exchange offerings.
+The experience learned from (DONR) helped us not only to time the market but also to identify and analyze the landscape of various financially healthy crypto exchanges to select as our initial Exchange offerings.
 When launching DONR on three exchanges, none of the exchanges our initially developed token launched on became insolvent during the uncovering of the FTX scandal.
 As a matter of fact, many of them remain on the top 50 exchanges on Coin Market Cap.

-When launching our first token project, it served well as a purposeful alternative to the fundraising space (DONR); However, with CCLC we knew upon inception that this project would need to be layered as a COIN, not Token a project, capable of building around its own ecosystem, and not bounded with the limitations of a token.
-In the future it is not uncommon for such a coin to not only encompass the entire insurance and healthcare industry through blockchain, while adding value to both the crypto and fiat space concurrently.
+When launching our first token project, it served well as a purposeful alternative to the fundraising space (DONR).
+However, with CCLC, we knew upon inception that this project would need to be layered as a COIN, yet released as a Token project, with the future potential of building around its own ecosystem, and not bounded with the limitations of a token.
+In the future, it is not uncommon for such a token to become a coin to not only encompass the entire insurance and healthcare industry through blockchain, while adding value to both the crypto and fiat space concurrently.

-While there are projects such as Useless Ethereum Token, which was very likely created by a single person in no time at all and still somehow managed to raise almost $200,000 in contributions, your future project will need quite a significant amount of time as well as a dedicated team to attract substantial funds.

-Hosting a successful ICO from scratch will be rather expensive.
-It takes approximately $60,000 to launch such a campaign, but this number can vary depending on the project and its goals.
-Launching an ICO campaign is also quite time-consuming.
-In most cases, pre-public engagement phase, which includes all the processes prior to the first big announcement, takes roughly six months to one year.

-The post-public engagement phase, Which includes everything that happens between the first announcement and the actual sale of our Coin, normally takes around three months.
+The post-public engagement phase, which includes everything that happens between the first announcement and the actual sale of our Token, normally takes around three months.
 We took a year during the crypto winter to fully analyze the market and build up the layered features of CCLC.
-This timeframe has worked to our advantage, and will ensure timing of the market, and technical advancements add liquidity and instant value to both our clients and investors.
+This timeframe has worked to our advantage and will ensure effective timing of the market.
+Technical advancements add liquidity and instant value to both our clients and investors.

 When it comes to the team involved in the project, again, we can rest a lot of our experience on the results of our first crypto Token, and experienced members who made a difference in its launch.
 Our list includes developers, Blockchain and cryptocurrency specialists, PR, and marketing as well as advisors, partners, and early investors.